 COVID-19 information and advice for taxpayers and agents

-The following guidance will assist employers and employees experiencing difficulties arising from the impacts of COVID-19 regarding compliance with certain reporting and filing obligations and the satisfaction of certain other tax related conditions.
-In all cases where restrictions imposed by COVID-19 affect the applicability of Irish tax legislation on an employee/employer’s tax position, records should be maintained outlining the circumstances and should be available to Revenue on request.
+The following guidance will assist taxpayers experiencing difficulties arising from the impacts of COVID-19 regarding compliance with certain reporting and filing obligations and the satisfaction of certain other tax-related conditions.
+In all cases where restrictions imposed by COVID-19 affect the applicability of Irish tax legislation on taxpayer’s tax position, records should be maintained outlining the circumstances and should be available to Revenue on request.

 Benefit in Kind (BIK)

 Tax treatment of reimbursements by an employer to an employee regarding holiday/flight cancellations or in relation to costs of assisting employees returning to the State

 Provided the employee is integral to the business and was required to return to deal with issues related to the COVID-19 crisis by his or her employer, the costs incurred are reasonable and the employee is not otherwise compensated (i.e. via an insurance policy or direct claim to the service provider), a BIK will not arise.
 This may include costs related to family members who were on holiday or due to go on holidays with the employee.

 A BIK will not arise where employers provide equipment such as laptops, printers, scanners and office furniture in order for employees to set up a working space in their homes.